3speaknetwork/cdn-daemon/docs.md

 ### Note:

-- Ensure that you replace `$baseURI` with the actual base URI when interacting with the live version of the API.
-- Use the provided script to encode URLs to Base64 before making requests to the APIs.
-- For both IPFS and non-IPFS URLs, the `cacheControl` query parameter can be used to control caching behavior.
 - Supported types of encoding for image files are `['bmp', 'jpeg', 'gif', 'tiff', 'png']` and for video files , these are : `['mp4', 'webm', 'mkv']`